danphilibin/streaming-workflows/README.md

 # Relay

-A prototype app that pairs [Cloudflare Workflows](https://developers.cloudflare.com/workflows/) with [Durable Objects](https://developers.cloudflare.com/durable-objects/) to enable interactive backend functions that pause for user input, show progress, and stream UI instructions to the browser.
+Prototype.
+Pairs [Cloudflare Workflows](https://developers.cloudflare.com/workflows/) with [Durable Objects](https://developers.cloudflare.com/durable-objects/) to enable interactive backend functions that pause for user input, show progress, and stream UI instructions to the browser.

+_A spiritual successor to [Interval](https://docs.intervalkit.com/)_

 ## How to run